cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 }
 ```

-Now that you know the `typeUrl` for delegating some tokens is `/cosmos.staking.v1beta1.MsgDelegate`, you'll need to find a validator's address that Alice can delegate to.
-You can find a list of validators in the [testnet explorer](https://explorer.theta-testnet.polypore.xyz/validators).
-Select a validator and use their address in the below script which you can copy to replace your original token transfer:
+Now that you know the `typeUrl` for delegating some tokens is `/cosmos.staking.v1beta1.MsgDelegate`, you need to find a validator's address that Alice can delegate to.
+Find a list of validators in the [testnet explorer](https://explorer.theta-testnet.polypore.xyz/validators).
+Select a validator and use their address in the following script, which you can copy to replace your original token transfer:

 ```typescript
 const result = await signingClient.signAndBroadcast(